rrazcueta/moonveil/docs/players/20-encounters.md

 - **Closing Seekers**: if you have yet to take your turn, take it here

 On your turn, take a **Move** and an **Action** in any order alongside other Seekers taking their turns.

-## Surprise

-Characters that are Surprised do not get to act in the first round.